botherder/kraken/README.md

           --no-filesystem    Disable scanning of filesystem
           --no-process       Disable scanning of running processes
-          --report           Enable reporting of events to the backend
+          --report           Enable reporting of events to the backend --rules            Specify a particular path to a file or folder containing the Yara rules to use

 Using `kraken --backend example.com` will override the default `BACKEND` that was provided during build time.